robertc-pm/Duroair-New/src/content/about/why-duroair.md

 layout: product-page.njk
 title: Why Duroair
 seo:
-  description: Choosing an industrial air filtration system has never been easier,
+  description:
-    Duroair has revolutionized clean air with their retractable clean air enclosures.
+    Choosing an industrial air filtration system has never been easier, Duroair has revolutionized clean air with their retractable clean air enclosures.
   page_title: Industrial Air Filtration System
 nav_sort: 1000
-show_in_menu: "true"
+show_in_menu: 'true'
 jumbotron:
   img: /img/heros/hero-durocap.jpg
   headline: A Big Shift In Clean Air
 section_1:
-  head: Duroair has designed and engineered the most flexible and efficient clean
+  head:
-    air systems in the market <strong>— the patented six-stage DuroPure™</strong> industrial air filtration system paired with <strong>the retractable DuroRoom™</strong> enclosure creates a lean manufacturing layout
+    Duroair has designed and engineered the most flexible and efficient clean air systems in the market <strong>— the patented six-stage DuroPure™</strong> industrial air filtration system paired with <strong>the retractable DuroRoom™</strong> enclosure creates a lean manufacturing layout